top of page

 M.S.
 Botany, Professional Wetland Scientist #1720,

 completed her Master of Science degree in Botany at the University of South Florida and holds a Bachelor degree in Biology.
-Her resume includes over 32 years experience working in Florida’s coastal and freshwater wetlands that includes wetland regulation, exotic mapping and removal, seagrass mapping, algal identification, permitting and restoration, wetland delineation, functional and floristic assessment, wetland plant and grass and sedge identification, minimum flows and levels for wetlands and lakes, and plant physiology.
+Her resume includes over 35 years experience working in Florida’s coastal and freshwater wetlands that includes wetland regulation, exotic mapping and removal, seagrass mapping, algal identification, permitting and restoration, wetland delineation, functional and floristic assessment, wetland plant and grass and sedge identification, minimum flows and levels for wetlands and lakes, and plant physiology.
 She has worked as a researcher, consultant, and trainer for academia, private industry, government agencies, and as an instructor for Richard Chinn Environmental Training Inc. Much of Christina’s research is published in several peer reviewed scientific journals.
 Christina has taught grass identification and wetland plant classes for over 15 years.
-She was principal investigator and first author of the Florida Riverine Hydrogeomorphic (HGM) methodology for measuring wetland functions, and assisted in the development of the Florida depressional wetlands HGM methodology.
+She was principal investigator and first author of the Florida Riverine Hydrogeomorphic (HGM) methodology for measuring wetland functions, and assisted in the development of the Florida depressional wetland HGM methodology.
 Both were published as national technical documen

 ts by the US Army Corps of Engineers Waterways Experiment Station.
 From 2011 through 2013 she was President of the South Atlantic Chapter of the Society of Wetland Scientists.